olesien/login/README.md

-# Getting Started with Create React App
+# Login react app using reqres API

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project was made with react, along with tailwind, react router, react table & react query.

 ## Available Scripts